saeed0x1/den/README.md

         Decode from Binary
   -ddec
         Decode from Decimal
-  -dec
-        Encode in Decimal
   -dhex
         Decode from Hex
   -dhtml
         Decode from HTML
   -durl
         Decode from URL
-  -hex
-        Encode in Hexadecimal
-  -html
-        Encode in HTML
-  -url
-        Encode in URL

 ```

 ### Syntax